APOLLON – DOSSIER OF THE BAYERISCHEN STAATSOPER

 HOW DO I FIND MY SEAT/PLACE?

-The Nationaltheater offers 2,101 seats and standing places on six floors.
-To make finding the right seat easier for you the corresponding door to the auditorium is shown on your ticket.
-The entrances are signposted right here in the Nationaltheater.
-With questions, please feel free to contact our concierge service or our staff on duty.
+The Nationaltheater holds 2,101 seats and standing places on six floors.
+To make sure you find the right seat, the corresponding door to the auditorium is written on your ticket.
+The entrances are signposted.
+If you have questions, please feel free to contact our concierge service or our admission staff on duty.

 You will also find an overview of all seats and standing places online at www.staatsoper.de/saalplaene.

-The view of the stage can be partially restricted with some places in the top and side tiers.
-These places are mostly in the more affordable VII and VIII price categories.
+The view of the stage can be partially restricted with some seats in the top and side tiers.
+These places are mostly in the more affordable price categories VII and VIII.

-With our aptly-named listening-only seats and seats with lamps for reading the score the view of the stage is completely restricted.
-These places are marked separately in the seating plans and referred to when purchasing the places.
+On our aptly named ‘listening-only seats’ and on seats with lamps for reading the score, the view of the stage is completely restricted.
+These seats are marked separately in the seating plans.
+You will be informed about potential restrictions when purchasing the places.

-Our box office staff will be very happy to help you with questions on the view from the respective places:
+Our box office staff will be happy to help you with questions about the view from the respective seats:

 The Bayerische Staatsoper Box Office